spoonapps/docs/doc/test/jsunit/getting_started.md

 #### How it Works

 JS unit testing on Spoonium leverages the same infrastructure as our Selenium testing.
 Thus, your test runner must support launching browsers via Selenium WebDriver.
 If your runner has a plugin that can interact with a Selenium Grid, it should work on Spoonium.
-The only adaptation you should need to make is to set the Selenium `host` or `hostname` to `localhost` and the port to `4444`.
+The only adaptation you should need to make is to set the Selenium host/hostname to **localhost** and the port to **4444**.

 In the **Supported Test Runners** section, below, you'll find a list of test runners that we have tested and confirmed work with Spoonium.
 If you are using a different test runner and are having problems configuring it for Spoonium, email our support team and we'll be happy to help out.